Money Stories and Emotional Spending: Why Women Feel Stuck

 It starts with a stressful day at work.
 The inbox is overflowing, the meeting drags on, and by the time she gets home, exhaustion has turned into a craving for relief.
 She opens her favorite shopping app “just to browse.”
 Within minutes, a new pair of shoes is in the cart — not because she needed them, but because buying felt like reclaiming control over a chaotic day.

 This isn’t weakness.
 It’s the invisible pull of emotional spending — a behavioral loop where consumption becomes a form of self-soothing.
-According to the American Psychological Association (2023), women are significantly more likely than men to use shopping as a way to manage stress and anxiety.
+Research on stress and consumer behavior suggests that some people may use shopping as a way to cope with stress or anxiety, and women may face additional cultural pressure linking consumption with self-care and identity.
 While “retail therapy” delivers a quick dopamine rush — a temporary sense of relief — the long-term cost often includes money anxiety, debt shame, and reduced financial stability.

 The Psychology Behind Emotional Spending